Dewi Meirion Lewis: Memberships, fellowships, and other professional activities

 He ran the Brussels-based Isotope and Reactor Committee for several years and was a Council member of the UK Research Councils, PPARC and CCLRC.

 He is a Fellow of the Learned Society of Wales and of the Institute of Physics.

 Lewis was one of the first Western scientists to enter the secret city of Chelyabinsk-65 in the USSR.
 He later arranged with the Russian Atomic Energy Ministry to form a joint venture company for industrial radioisotopes.

 Honours and awards

 Dewi M. Lewis has an honorary chair at Swansea University's College of Science and was awarded an Honorary Doctorate of Science (DSc) in 2019.

+In 2022 Lewis was awarded the Leadership Award for Outstanding Contribution by the University College London.

 Personal life

 Lewis married Elizabeth Mary Williams in 1972.
 They have one daughter and two sons.